-An aggravated assault charge is one in which one of the following factors is present:
+Texas Penal Code Section 22 defines assaultive offenses.
+An aggravated assault charge is when one of the following is present:

 - Serious injury was caused

 - A weapon was used in the assault